 Less Than Significant Impact.
 The proposed project would replace an under-utilized structure with a new building to help meet the University's needs and the demands of future growth in student enrollment.
 This would result in increased demand in wastewater treatment.
 Wastewater on campus is conveyed by University sewers to LBWD and LACSD lines for treatment at Joint Water Pollution Control Plant in Carson or the Long Beach Water Reclamation Plant.
+The wastewater flow originating from the proposed project would discharge to a local sewer line for conveyance to the LACSD's Joint Outfall "C" Unit 5A Replacement Trunk Sewer, located in East State University Drive at West Campus Road.
+The LACSD's 12-inch diameter trunk sewer has a capacity of 1.3 million gallons per day (mgd) and conveyed a peak flow of 0.06 mgd when last measured in 2020.
+The wastewater generated by the proposed project would be treated at the Joint Water Pollution Control Plant, which has a capacity of 400 mgd and currently processes an average flow of 249.8 mgd.
 These regional facilities have adequate capacity to accommodate increased flows from campus.
 Any hazardous liquids generated by the proposed project would be treated and disposed in accordance with the University's procedures.
 Impacts would be less than significant.